 1. Preheat your pan/s in the oven to 90°C for 15 minutes.
 Carefully remove from the oven (take care, it’ll be HOT!), and place on a heat-resistant surface.

-2. With a lint free cloth or tough paper towel, wipe a very thin layer of oil over the entire tray.
+2. With a lint-free cloth or tough paper towel (avoid microfibre as it is synthetic and made from plastic, consider an old cotton t-shirt, tea towel or even a pillowcase), wipe a very thin layer of oil over the entire tray.
 We recommend rice bran oil, though any cooking oil or fat with a high smoke point can be used for seasoning.
 You only want the lightest layer possible - wipe on, then wipe off.
-The pan should look dry, like there is no oil left on the surface.
+The pan should look dry like there is no oil left on the surface.
 Too much oil is one of the most common causes of weak, flaking, sticky or problematic seasoning.

 3. Increase the oven temperature to 250°C. Place the tray upside down in the oven for 1.5 - 2 hours.
 Switch the oven off and without opening the door, leave the pan to cool in the oven for at least 30 minutes, or ideally overnight.

 4. Repeat the oven seasoning process 1-3 times to establish a strong seasoning foundation for corrosion resistance.
 You will notice your tray start to darken in colour.

 5. Start baking!
 We recommend greasing the tray with a light layer of butter or oil.

 Copyright © 2022 SOLIDTEKNICS PTY LTD. All Rights Reserved